Guide last updated by Alice Tyson, March 2022

 The Index to Foreign Legal Periodicals, available through HeinOnline, indexes articles from law journals and other publications.
 Though the emphasis is on non common-law countries, comparative and international law, researchers may still find articles on Singapore.
 It is available onsite at IALS for all Library academic users, and offsite for students and staff from the University of London who have a current Library card.
 Access is via the Law Databases page.

 Westlaw's Legal Journals Index and Lexis Library's Journals Index are also useful tools for finding articles on Singapore.
 Onsite access is available for academic use and offsite access is for IALS staff and students, both through the Law Databases page.

 Singapore Statutes Online (SSO) is a comprehensive database of essentially all Singapore’s statutes in force, including English and Imperial legislation when applicable, all in full text.
 It is searchable by subject, by the name or title of the act and by chapter number.

 GlobaLex is an electronic legal publication dedicated to international and foreign law research and it has an excellent section on Singapore.

-CommonLII contains selected case decisions of the District Court, Magistrates' Court and the Supreme Court (dates of coverage vary) as well as some legislation, subsidiary legislation and treaties
+CommonLII contains selected case decisions of the District Court, Magistrates' Court and the Supreme Court (dates of coverage vary) as well as some legislation, subordinate legislation and treaties

 Eagle-i is a free to use dedicated portal to high quality legal information sources on the web, developed by the Institute of Advanced Legal Studies.
 Select Singapore from the drop-down list of countries and there are a number of links to reliable online sources.

-FLAG database The award-winning FLAG Foreign Law Guide gives legal researchers details about holdings of foreign, international and comparative law in the UK's academic, national and specialist law libraries.
+The FLAG Foreign Law Guide database gives legal researchers details about holdings of primary foreign, international and comparative law in the UK's academic, national and specialist law libraries.